extremebleem/luaapi/README.md

 ### entityList
 Functions for accessing game entities.

-- `getLocalPlayer(): entity` - Gets the local player entity.
+- `getLocalPlayer(): IClientEntity` - Gets the local player entity.
-- `getPlayer(index: number): entity` - Gets a player entity by index.
+- `getPlayer(index: number): IClientEntity` - Gets a player entity by index.
-- `getEntityByHandle(handle: CBaseHandle): entity | nil` - Gets an entity by its handle.
+- `getEntityByHandle(handle: CBaseHandle): IClientEntity | nil` - Gets an entity by its handle.
 Returns `nil` if the handle is invalid.

 ### events
 Functions for managing game event callbacks.